What options are available on the Secure Exchanges ribbon in Outlook?

 Secure Exchanges offers several configurable settings directly within Outlook to tailor the security level, sending behavior, and signature management to your needs.
 This article explains each settings tab , specifying its purpose and how to use it. ...

-• The Secure Exchanges tab no longer appears in the Outlook ribbon.
+• What should I do if the Secure Exchanges tab no longer appears in the Outlook ribbon?

-If the Secure Exchanges tab is no longer visible in the Outlook ribbon when it was previously present, this generally means that Microsoft has disabled the add-in.
-The procedure below allows you to reactivate it.
-Step 1 – Check if the add-in has been ...
+If the Secure Exchanges tab is no longer visible in the Outlook ribbon when it was previously present, this generally means that Microsoft has automatically disabled the add-in.
+The procedure below will allow you to reactivate it.
+Step 1 – Check if ...

-• Send a secure, confidential email from Outlook
+• How do I send a secure, confidential email from Outlook?

 This article explains how to send a secure email with Secure Exchanges in Microsoft Outlook, as well as the options available before sending.
 Prerequisites: Secure Exchanges must be installed and enabled in Outlook.
 When Secure Exchanges is correctly ...